minad/consult/README.md

 It is recommended to install the following package combination:

 * consult: This package
-* consult-flycheck: Provides the consult-flycheck command.
+* consult-flycheck: Provides the consult-flycheck command
-* consult-selectrum: Provides integration with Selectrum.
+* consult-selectrum: Provides integration with Selectrum
 * selectrum or icomplete-vertical: Vertical completion systems
 * marginalia: Annotations for the completion candidates
 * embark: Action commands, which can act on the completion candidates
+* orderless: Completion style, Flexible candidate filtering
-* orderless or prescient: Completion styles, candidate filtering, Prescient also offers sorting.
+* prescient: Frecency-based candidate sorting, also offers filtering

 Note that all packages are independent and can potentially be exchanged with alternative components, since there exist no hard dependencies.
 Furthermore it